How to write a resignation email – 10 resignation letter email examples

 Don't worry.
 We also provide 10 resignation email samples and show how to write a resignation letter with MailMaestro's resignation email template.

 MailMaestro writes your emails for you using AI.
-Here's how it can help you nail the proper resignation email:
+Try it for free here.

 Should I resign in person or by email?